Nonpoint Source Pollution Program

 What is nonpoint source pollution?

 Nonpoint source pollution is pollution carried by runoff.
 Runoff from agricultural areas, construction sites, urban areas, mining, and silviculture can carry pollutants produced by those activities into South Dakota’s lakes and streams.
-According to the 2014 Integrated Report for Surface Water Quality, 30% of streams and 44% of lakes were impaired and did not meet standards for at least one beneficial use.
+According to the 2018 Integrated Report for Surface Water Quality, 73.5% of the assessed stream miles and 83.4% of the assessed lake acres did not support one or more beneficial uses.
 Nonpoint source pollution and natural sources are leading causes of pollution in South Dakota.

 What is the South Dakota Nonpoint Source Program?